jonathanconway/react-mvp/README.md

 }
 ```

-2. Declare your model, with any needed defaults.
+Then declare your model, with any needed defaults.

 ```js
 class TodoAppModel {